Skip to main content

 Link to the commit: 7431e2dcf66bacf2bf1f5d028d23304d843f28d6

-Edit: keep the ocean to #f or you'll risk crashing when loading the level, this is fixed in a later commit.
+Edit: Keep the ocean set to #f or you'll risk crashing when loading the level, this is fixed in a later commit.

 To know exactly where we'll set Jak's position, we'll use Blender.
-We'll see later in "Checkpoints and load boundaries" how to get all the information of jak and the camera.
+We'll see later in "Checkpoints and Load Boundaries" how to get all the information about Jak and the camera.

-Back into Blender, you can do a "Shift + Right click" anywhere on your mesh to set the cursor's position on that face.
-We could already take the position of the cursor but I find it really useful to create empties for the position of every "continue-point" as well as actors.
+Back in Blender, you can do a "Shift + Right Click" anywhere on your mesh to set the cursor's position on that face.
+We could already take the position of the cursor, but I find it really useful to create empties for the position of every continue-point as well as actors.

-Now that you have an empty set for your continue-point, you can look at its position to copy them over to "level-info.gc".
+Now that you have an empty set for your continue-point, you can look at its position to copy it over to level-info.gc.
 Don't forget the axes conversion.

 Link to commit: 5bf474f4f76feb569c7445f770d16c0a80fecb49

-If you'd try to go in the game right now, you would still not be able to find your continue-point in the list.
+If you were to try to go in the game right now, you would still not be able to find your continue-point in the list.
 We first need to tell the compiler to add it.
-To do so, go to the bottom of the "level-info.gc" file.
+To do so, go to the bottom of the level-info.gc file.

 Once again, you can copy the line for test-zone and edit the name.